Background and Setup for this story

 At age three, I grew fangs and randomly killed things for their blood, if I wasn’t watched closely.

-She’d gotten the second dose of AIO serum as well, but it had proved no match for my ripper skills.
+She’d gotten the second dose of AIO serum just as I did, but it had proved no match for my ripper skills.
+Discrepancies in a common gene pool continued to baffle scientists.

 No one could explain the sudden appearance of rippers in humanity’s evolutionary chain, but everyone agreed it was nature finding a balance.
 My parents said they were relieved to be free of their magical burdens, but they both died during a plague pandemic within days of each other when I was ten and Sonora was fourteen.
 Lack of ability to heal became the downside of me ripping away the power of the AIO serum.
 Their human immune systems hadn’t been up for a fierce pandemic fight.
 No one knew how Sonora had even managed to survive.